Safe and Interpretable Estimation of Optimal Treatment Regimes: SYNTHETIC EXPERIMENTS

 \paragraph{Data Generation Procedure.} Our data-generative procedure is designed to emulate the real-world scenario where critically ill patients undergo drug treatment that affects their state.
 We design the data generation process to be customizable in five important aspects to discern how various methods perform with the challenges present in our real-world data: (i) number of covariates; (ii) number of total timesteps $\tau_i$, for each patient; (iii) number of unobserved timesteps, $\tau_i - T_i$, for each patient; (iv) cardinality of the action space; and (v) observed policies.
 We construct a total of 32 different experimental setups by varying these aspects.
 We provide the full details of our data generation process and experimental setups in Appendix~\ref{sec: dgp}.

 \paragraph{Results.} For a real-world data simulation, we use 1000 simulated ``patients'' with (i) 100 pre-treatment covariates, (ii) varying lengths of stay (10-15 timesteps), and (iii) unobserved timesteps (2-5 steps), where (iv) drug doses at each timestep are between 0 to 100 and (v) determined using an educated policy akin to one doctors use in the ICU.
 We display the percent of patients with poor outcomes under the proposed policies of our method, representative approaches from each of our comparison baseline categories, and predetermined approaches like inaction, random assignment, and max-dose in the left plot of Figure~\ref{fig: synthetic-sim1}.
 The right plot of Figure~\ref{fig: synthetic-sim1} shows results for the same setting except with (iii) no missing timesteps.
 In each of these complex setups, our matching-based method consistently yields optimal treatment policies, surpassing all comparison methods.
-Notably, among the 16 setups with 10-15 total timesteps, our method is the top performer in the majority (9 of 16) and ranks within the top 4 methods across all 16 setups, with a maximum performance difference of 7 percentage points compared to the best method.
-Even when methods with access to the oracle reward function are considered, our method remains within a 15 percentage point difference, the smallest gap among all approaches.
+Notably, among the 8 setups with 10-15 total timesteps and observed data generated from an educated policy, our method is consistently the top performer.

-\paragraph{Analysis.} Existing methods falter on our simulated data for various reasons.
+\paragraph{Analysis.} Existing methods falter on simulated data emulating our real-world setup for various reasons.
 The suboptimal performance of Q-learning is likely caused by its inability to handle missing states as well as continuous action spaces \citep{huang2022reinforcement}.
 Infinite horizon methods like fitted Q-iteration mainly rely on a predefined reward function, often focusing on short-term objectives, and cannot handle continuous action spaces \citep{clifton2020q}.
 Deep RL methods like DDPG are also likely struggling with having to rely on a predefined reward function and the relatively small dataset size \citep{riachi2021challenges, kondrup2023towards, kang2023beyond, kalweit2017uncertainty}.
 More modern Deep RL methods like CQL, CRR, and BCQ mediate the deficiencies of DDPG.
 However, unlike our approach, these methods are inherently uninterpretable and, therefore, are unsuitable for high-stakes problems.